RhetTbull/osxphotos/README.md

                       modification time
 {modified.doy}        3-digit day of year (e.g Julian day) of file
-                      modification time, starting from 1 (zero padded) {place.name}          Place name from the photo's reverse geolocation data {place.names}         list of place names from the photo's reverse geolocation data, joined with '_', for example, '18th St NW_Washington_DC_United States'
+                      modification time, starting from 1 (zero padded) {place.name}          Place name from the photo's reverse geolocation data; this is the place name shown in the Photos Info window {place.names}         list of place names from the photo's reverse geolocation data, joined with '_', for example, '18th St NW_Washington_DC_United States'